Léo Major: Life

-Born on January 23, 1921, in New Bedford, Massachusetts, to French Canadian parents, Major moved with his family to Montreal before his first birthday.
+Major was born on January 23, 1921, in New Bedford, Massachusetts, United States, to French Canadian parents.
+He moved with his family to Montreal before his first birthday.
 Due to a poor relationship with his father, he moved to live with an aunt at age 14.
 Major joined the Canadian army in 1940 to prove to his father that he was "somebody to be proud of."

+He was a cousin to singer Aimé Major.

 World War II

-Major was serving with the Régiment de la Chaudière, which landed on Juno beach in the Invasion of Normandy on D-Day June 6, 1944.
+Major was serving with the Régiment de la Chaudière, which landed on Juno beach in the Invasion of Normandy on June 6, 1944, also known as D-Day.
 During a reconnaissance mission on D-Day, Major captured a German halftrack by himself, killing all of the halftrack soldiers.
 The vehicle contained German communication equipment and secret codes, whose possession was critical to Allied intelligence.

 Days later, during his first encounter with an SS patrol, he killed four soldiers.
 However, one of them managed to ignite a phosphorus grenade; in the resulting explosion, Major lost one eye but continued to fight.
 He continued his service as a scout and a sniper by insisting he needed only one eye to sight his weapon.
 According to him, he "looked like a pirate".